kimjongun0915/dico-bot/README.md

    - Select your Discord server and invite the bot.

 5. **Run the Bot**
-   - Open a terminal and navigate to the folder containing your bot's code.
+   - Open a terminal and navigate to the folder containing `seoultech.py`.
    - Run the following command to start the bot:
      ```bash
-     python bot.py
+     python seoultech.py
      ```
    - The bot should now be online and ready to use.